JialunZhai/NYU-file/README.md

 ## Compilation

-If you have installed CMake on your Linux System, you can directly run command `make` to compile; Otherwise, you should run command
+If you have installed Make on your Linux System, you can directly run command `make` to compile; Otherwise, you should run command

 `g++ nyufile.cpp -std=c++11 -o nyufile -l crypto`